 Academic Year and Summer fellowships for Chinese, Japanese, and Korean language and area studies.

 New and continuing UCLA graduate and undergraduate students in all disciplines may apply for the Academic Year FLAS awards.
-Continuing students only may apply for the Summer FLAS.
+Only continuing students may apply for the Summer FLAS.
 Undergraduate students must be studying the target language at the intermediate or advanced level to be eligible.
 Graduate students may only apply to study a language at the beginning level if they have already achieved advanced proficiency in another East Asian language.

 For academic year fellowships, recipients must take a full course load (a minimum of 12 units) each term, including one East Asia area studies and one language course for a letter grade.
 Directed reading courses in the language are accepted for advanced students with advance approval.
 Awards may be used for dissertation research, but this must be approved in advance.

 Summer fellowships are for intensive language study only.
 Summer programs must meet the following FLAS requirements: at least six weeks long; 140 contact hours of instruction for beginning or intermediate level and 120 contact hours for advanced language level; and provide the equivalent of one academic year of the language.
 Recipients must be at the intermediate or advanced level in order to study overseas.

 Reporting requirements: Recipients are required by the US Department of Education to complete an online performance report at the end of the award period; to comply with a language proficiency evaluation which must be submitted by the student's instructor at the beginning and end of the award period; and to provide biannual reports on employment and use of the target language for a minimum of eight years after graduation.